The Bankrate promise

 Same-day funding is available, and there are no prepayment penalties or other fees.

-If you have a credit score of at least 680, you could be eligible for a personal loan with SoFi even with minimal credit history.
-Another significant benefit of doing business with the online lender is the free access you’ll receive to financial advisors, career coaches and other virtual experiences and events designed to help you level up your finances.
+When doing business with SoFi you’ll get free access to financial advisors, career coaches and other virtual experiences and events designed to help you level up your finances.

-This online lender features a seamless application experience, and you won’t pay application, origination, late payment or prepayment fees.
+This online lender features a seamless application experience, and you have the option to pay application, origination, late payment or prepayment fees — allowing you to tailor your payments to your needs.
 SoFi also allows joint applications if you’re unable to qualify for a personal loan on your own.

 Upstart is worth considering as it also offers competitive interest rates and rapid funding options.
 Plus, the lender looks beyond your credit score and examines your education and work history to determine if you’re a good fit for a personal loan.

 If approved for funding, you won’t pay a prepayment penalty if you pay the loan off early.
 Still, Upstart charges an origination fee of up to 10 percent, along with late payment and returned payment fees.
 You’ll also pay a fee if you choose to receive paper statements in the mail.